minoobeyzavi/Transpara/inmation/README.md

 ## Correction of Data Overlap in Stefan's Custom Script

-Allocation of data from AIT files to the right I/O elements in inmation is outlined below:
+Allocation of data from AIT files to the right I/O elements in inmation is outlined below.
+Values with the same name in QC and H7 should be placed in different I/O elements.

 #### QC -> Analect HSS Hydrocarbon System